Abdelmanemm/Image_arabic_description/README.md

 ## Notebook

 A Jupyter notebook is provided for experimenting with the pipeline and understanding each step of the process in detail.
-You can find it [here](notebook.ipynb).
+You can find it [here](notebook/Image_Captioning_and_Question_Answering_App_(Arabic).ipynb).

 ## Technologies Used